hammer-anvil/Machina/README.md

 ### Setup

-Download and unzip the file under ths .../src directory of a workspace /../src/machina_metrology_task
+Download and unzip the file under the .../src directory of a workspace (i.e., /../src/machina_metrology_task)

 It's important that the above path(which is specified in Makefile) is maintained to properly locate the data file within the package.